-A WA 720 consists of 72 arrows at 70m for recurve (122cm target), and 50m for compound (80cm target).
+This consists of 72 arrows at 70m for recurve and 50m for recurve barebow (122cm target), and 50m for compound (80cm target).
 Shorter rounds are shot by some juniors and masters.
+Archers have 40 seconds per arrow.

 Match Play Rounds